-- Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - New buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings.
-Shared parking and/or structured parking is encouraged. - Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street. - 5.
+- 2. Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - New buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings.
+Shared parking and/or structured parking is encouraged. - 4.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 5.
 Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
 Consolidation of required open space is encouraged

-- Complete improvements to Benfield Road, to include planting strips or amenity zones, sidewalks, on-street parking, and bike lanes. - 8.
+Complete improvements to Benfield Road, to include planting strips or amenity zones, sidewalks, on-street parking, and bike lanes.

 Build a network of local streets to serve any new development that may occur on the property.
 Block spacing should be 500 feet or less.

-- 9. Incorporate open space such as plazas, gazebos, courtyards, fountains, and play areas, into new development.
+- Incorporate open space such as plazas, gazebos, courtyards, fountains, and play areas, into new development.
 Design these spaces to maximize common or shared access and to encourage outdoor dining, socializing and other small gatherings. - 10.
-The existing pond should remain as a significant open space element. - 11.
-Future development should provide a connection to Clarks Creek Greenway as part of an area-wide network.
+The existing pond should remain as a significant open space element. - Future development should provide a connection to Clarks Creek Greenway as part of an area-wide network.
 (See map on page 14.)